Time and Tide

 Sound Recordist - Yilin Xie

-Visa Application
+Visa Application - October 2023

 Applying for a China Visa meant booking flights and preparing to live in China before being allowed to.
 We had to provide documents with proof of accomodation, return plane tickets and an invitation letter from Vee’s parents to stay with them.
 We also provided an itinerary of potential places we could visit.
 Within 2 weeks of applying, we were approved for a tourist visa to visit.

-Movie References and images
+Visual References and Style

 When choosing the gear for this project we had to consider things that we normally didn’t need to:

-1. Renting locally or bring gear over
+1. Renting locally or bringing gear over

 2. Border control - Batteries and Carnets

 When researching about bringing camera equipment across borders the first thing most people will read about are Carnets.
 For more expensive equipment valued above $10 000 I would suggest seriously looking into this but for me I thought an FX3 with a couple consumer stills lenses could pass as a hobbyist tourist rather than a professional kit.
 Applying for a carnet would have meant paying a deposit and categorizing all the equipment we’re bringing out with serial numbers more than a month before leaving, but we didn’t even have everything confirmed before then.
-Leaving Australia wasn’t our concern, it was bringing it back that was.
-We had fears that the Chinese immigration would want to look at what was on hard-drives as we had multiple 10TB drives with us with professional recording equipment and to potentially confiscate it.
+Leaving Australia wasn’t our concern, it was bringing it back in that was.
+We had fears that the Chinese immigration would want to look at what was on our hard-drives as we had multiple 10TB drives with us with professional recording equipment and to potentially confiscate it.
 But we passed through without an issue.
 To minimize concerns that we were bringing goods purchased overseas into Australia without paying tax, we brought along folders with our equipment rental agreements and receipts of proof of purchase within Australia.
 Thankfully these were not needed.

 3. Legal Audio Frequency Ranges